Close Menu

 4. Finishing Touches

 Once assembly is complete, sand any rough spots or nail heads that protrude.
 Wipe the entire ladder with a tack cloth to remove dust.
-Apply your chosen wood stain using a clean rag, working in the direction of the wood grain.

 Allow the stain to penetrate according to product instructions before wiping away excess.
 For additional protection, apply a clear polyurethane finish after the stain has dried completely.